ericholiveira/studio/README.md

 Filters
 ========

-Validation and filters are a common use for your services, so the Studio already make it as a built-in resource.
+Validation and filters are a common use for your services, so Studio already make it as a built-in resource.
 Any service can have a "filter" function to handle this (if you know [guards](https://en.wikipedia.org/wiki/Guard_(computer_science)) or asserts you know what a filter is).
 As any other action on Studio, it already deals with async or sync results automatically.

 ```js
 Studio(function helloFiltered(value){